Renuka-0403/match-3-power-puzzle/README.md

 ---

-### 🎮 Game Interface
+### 🎮 Game Interface & 🎥 Gameplay Demonstration

-The screenshot below shows the generated **Match-3 Power Puzzle** interface.
+The screenshot below shows the generated **Match-3 Power Puzzle** interface and The gameplay video demonstrates the working functionality of the generated application, including tile selection, swapping, matching, scoring, and cascading effects..

 refer the match3_power_puzzle Demo folder.

----

-### 🎥 Gameplay Demonstration

-The gameplay video demonstrates the working functionality of the generated application, including tile selection, swapping, matching, scoring, and cascading effects.

-**File:** `Match3_Power_Puzzle_Demo/GameplayDemo.mp4`

 ---